Mastering Autonomous Assembly in Fusion Application with Learning-by-doing: a Peg-in-hole Study: Algorithm

 \subsubsection{Calculation of Q-value}

-Unlike normal DQN, Dueling-DQN has an extra branch structure at the output end.
-Before the output layer, the Multi-layer Perceptron (MLP) structure is split into two branches: one is called the Advantage Function $Q_{Adv}$ and the other is called Value Function $Q_{Val}$, while the $\oplus$ operator in Figure 11 stands for the calculation of the prediction Q-value $Q_{pre}(S_t,\mathcal{A})$:
+Unlike conventional DQN, Dueling-DQN incorporates an additional branch structure at the output end.
+Prior to the output layer, the Multi-layer Perceptron (MLP) structure splits into two branches: one referred to as the Advantage Function $Q_{Adv}$ and the other as the Value Function $Q_{Val}$.
+Meanwhile, the $\oplus$ operator in Figure \ref{fig:5} represents the calculation of the predicted Q-value $Q_{pre}(S_t,\mathcal{A})$:

-where the $Mean(Q_{Adv})$ is the mean value of $Q_{Adv}$.
-As designed, in all kinds of Q learning, the Q-value is the value of a state-action pair, but in Dueling-DQN, the Q-value is considered as the sum of the value of the state itself, which is $Q_{Val}$ and the value of the different actions in this state, which is $Q_{Adv} - Mean(Q_{Adv})$.
+where $Mean(Q_{Adv})$ denotes the mean value of $Q_{Adv}$.
+As designed, in all types of Q-learning, the Q-value represents the value of a state-action pair.
+However, in Dueling-DQN, the Q-value is regarded as the sum of the value of the state itself $Q_{Val}$ and the value of various actions in this state ($Q_{Adv} - Mean(Q_{Adv})$).
+The reason for decomposing the final Q value into the $Q_{Val}$ and $Q_{Adv}$ is because sometimes it is unnecessary to know the exact value of each action, so just learning the state value can be enough in some cases.
+This will speed up the training process.